University of North Carolina at Chapel Hill: Statistics

 -

-Michael Jeffrey Jordan, also known by his initials MJ, is an American former professional basketball player and businessman.
-Referred to as "the greatest basketball player of all time" by the official NBA website, he played fifteen seasons in the NBA, winning six NBA championships with the Chicago Bulls.
-He was integral in popularizing basketball and the NBA around the world in the 1980s and 1990s, becoming a global cultural icon in the process.
-He is currently the principal owner and chairman of the NBA's Charlotte Hornets and of 23XI Racing in the NASCAR Cup Series.
+Michael Jeffrey Jordan, also known by his initials MJ, is an American businessman and retired professional basketball player who is a minority owner of the Charlotte Hornets of the National Basketball Association (NBA).
+He played 15 seasons in the NBA between 1984 and 2003, winning six NBA championships with the Chicago Bulls.
+By acclamation, Michael Jordan is one of the greatest basketball players of all time, and he was integral in popularizing basketball and the NBA around the world in the 1980s and 1990s.
+He is one of the world's richest celebrities, with a $3.8 billion net worth as of 2025.

 -